Case study: The Boom of Green Cars

 4. Electric vehicles and their relation to the environment are in details explained in this interesting link:

 https://www.energysage.com/electric-vehicles/advantages-of-evs/evs-environmental-impact/ [Open from webarchive if link broken/inactive]

 The learning outcomes represent the competences which learners are expected to develop as a result of the training intervention:

-2. The learner will be able to explain and understand what is the EU status and policy on promoting green cars
+1. The learner will be able to explain and understand the country differences in using the green cars

 Suggested teaching methods